Skip to main content

 Main Contact

 Every case requires at least one Main Contact to function effectively.
-The main contact is the primary recipient for all external communications and interactions.
+The main contact is the primary individual the case is about and the recipient for all external communications and interactions.
 The main contact:

 • Receives forms sent from the case